 Selecting a speaker for the Hallway

 Hallway speakers can be placed on the ceiling or the wall.
 Dual speakers are available that project sound from the front and back.
 This means you can place the speaker in the center of a hallway and have sound projected both ways.

 For example, the SPKR-IP-11-BD is a dual network attached speaker.
 It’s powered by PoE and can provide about 8-watts to the speaker.
 Since the speaker is rated at 92 dB at 1 watt, and at 1-meter, it provides more than enough sound level in a noisy hallway.

 The horn can provide very high sound output.
 For example, the model 132-8D horn provides over 110 dB at 1 watt at 1 meter.
 The speaker should be mounted higher than 13 ft.
 (4 m) so that the sound level close to the speaker doesn’t exceed 98dB.
 This speaker can be heard over 400 ft.
 (128 m) away.

-The number of speakers depends on the area to be covered.
+The number of speakers required at the school depends on the area to be covered.
 If you have too few speakers, there will be points where the sound is very loud and other areas where the sound is too low.
 The more speakers, the better the sound distribution.